Rel Primer: Basic Syntax

 and where

-, which can be used directly wherever variables are introduced,
+, which can be used directly wherever variables are introduced, to restrict the domain of the variables.
+For example:

 // read query

-def mydomain(x in range[1, 7, 1]) = true // same as: def mydomain = range[1, 7, 1]
+def mydomain(x in range[1, 7, 1]) = true // Same as: `def mydomain = range[1, 7, 1]`

 def myrel = x in mydomain, y in mydomain where x + y = 9 : x * y